Ameobea/homepage/notes/content/posts/my-thoughts-on-the-uplot-charting-library.md

 >
 > The main downside is that it has quite terrible docs and sometimes has confusing APIs
 >
-> I'm personally a big fan of its aesthetic and design goals, and I will probably be sticking with it as my primary charting library for the web for the forseeable future.
+> I'm personally a big fan of its aesthetic and design goals, and I will probably be sticking with it as my primary charting library for the web for the foreseeable future.

 A lot of my projects end up needing to render some kind of chart in the browser, often using dynamic data.
 Over the years, I've explored a range of different charting libraries.
 I started off using [Highcharts](https://www.highcharts.com/), then [ECharts](https://echarts.apache.org/) was my favorite for a few years, and most recently my go-to choice is [uPlot](https://github.com/leeoniya/uPlot).